Paul D. Coverdell Peace Corps Fellows

 Manuel Zuniga, Peace Corps South Africa 1998-2000, Fellow 2000-02

-In the photo above Julie Driver, Program Manager of Peace Corps' Paul D. Coverdell Fellows Program at Peace Corps headquarters, and Dr. Evan Stoddard, Peace Corps Fellows Coordinator at Duquesne University, surrounded by current and former fellows, graduate administrators and community partners, mark the tenth anniversary of Duquesne's participation with Peace Corps' Coverdell Fellows Program in 2008.
+In the photo above Julie Driver, Program Manager of Peace Corps' Paul D. Coverdell Fellows Program at Peace Corps headquarters, and Dr. Evan Stoddard, then Peace Corps Fellows Coordinator at Duquesne University, surrounded by current and former fellows, graduate administrators and community partners, mark the tenth anniversary of Duquesne's participation with Peace Corps' Coverdell Fellows Program in 2008.
 (The program began in 1997 and was formalized by an agreement between Duquesne University and the Peace Corps in 1998.)